 XWITM Revolutionary Earth Model Building on the Cloud

-- scoring the alignment between predictions and real world sensor measurements
+- computes the misfit between generated predictions and real world sensor measurements

-- solving a constrained PDE optimisation to find the direction which adjusts the existing model to reduce the misfit
+- solves a PDE constrained optimisation to find the model update direction which adjusts the existing model to reduce the misfit

 XWITM next generation waveform inversion is regarded as the industry's leading Full Waveform Inversion (FWI) velocity optimisation algorithm due to:

 - combining adaptive cost functions (AWITM) with generic least-squares cost functions (FWI), for more accurate model updates starting further from the true answer